IELTS Speaking Part 3 Sample Questions # Living Healthily

 You should say:

-• Why you decided to watch it?
+• Why you had to wait

 phone icon